-Chapter 7 - FORFEIT RULES (ON TRIAL CHANGES - DECEMBER, 2018)
+Chapter 7 - FORFEIT RULES

-(a) Reporting for Races.

-- (i) Teams are required to promptly report for all races. - (ii) In the event that a team member is delayed with just cause (e.g. involved in another ring, involved in the prior race) the Team Captain (or other representative) shall advise the Judge before reporting for the race.
+- (a) Reporting for Races. - (i) Teams are required to promptly report for all races. - (ii) In the event that a team member is delayed with just cause (e.g. involved in another ring, involved in the prior race) the Team Captain (or other representative) shall advise the Judge before reporting for the race.
 The Judge shall make any decision as to what constitutes just cause under these Rules and may delay the race start or reschedule the race. - (iii) If one or more team members are more than three (3) minutes late for a race without just cause and all else being in readiness, the Judge may declare that the Team has forfeited the first heat and start the first heat.
 The team present and ready shall run the first heat without opponent.
 All normal rules of racing shall apply. - (iv) If the team has not reported by the time all is ready for the second heat, it shall also be run without opponent, and so on until the required number of heats has been completed for the race to be won.
 If the team reports during the race, they shall race in the first heat that is started after they report. - (b) Teams that forfeit all heats in a race without just cause - (i) Forfeiting teams that do not show just cause will be excused from the race meeting by the Judge and may be subject to further discipline. - (ii) Teams scheduled to race a team that has been excused shall race (without opponent) until the required number of heats has been completed for the race to be won. - (c) Teams that forfeit with just cause. - (i) Teams wishing to claim Forfeit with just cause must advise the Judge of their reason for claiming just cause to forfeit.
 Such causes must be outside the reasonable control of the Team and its members (examples: 4 dog team where a dog has been given a red card and must sit out 3 heats- team could claim just cause for the 3 heats in question; 4 dog team with one dog temporarily injured ant bite or like- team could ask to forfeit one race till dog recovers. - (ii) Where a Judge agrees just cause exists for temporary forfeit the team will be excused from competitive racing, but the available members of the team must run against the opposing team on a non-competitive basis.
 The opposing team gains one point if it completes a clean run with 4 dogs and one point for the win. - (iii) The maximum number of heats where a just cause ruling can apply is 5 heats.
-If a team cannot return to competitive racing after 5 scheduled heats it must be declared noncompetitive for the remainder of the race meeting. - (d) If a team has to forfeit when their "A" and "B" teams are in the same race, the faster team must run and the slower team must forfeit.
-If the faster team wishes to forfeit they will forfeit for the rest of the race meeting. - (e) Non-Competitive teams.
+If a team cannot return to competitive racing after 5 scheduled heats it must be declared non-competitive for the remainder of the race meeting. - (d) Non-Competitive teams. - (i) In circumstances where the team cannot continue to compete with 4 dogs it shall be declared "non-competitive" for the remainder of the race meeting. - (ii) From that point onward the team cannot gain competition points or AFA Title points.

-- (i) In circumstances where the team cannot continue to compete with 4 dogs it shall be declared "non-competitive" for the remainder of the race meeting. - (ii) From that point onward the team cannot gain competition points or AFA Title points. - (iii) Teams scheduled to race a team that has been declared non-competitive shall race until the required number of heats has been completed for the race to be won in order to gain AFA Title points.
+(iii) Teams scheduled to race a team that has been declared non-competitive shall race until the required number of heats has been completed for the race to be won in order to gain AFA Title points.